AaltoSciComp/scicomp-docs/rse/procedures/project-administration.rst

 * The project is presented at the meeting to decide if we can or can't do it.

+  * Project has been defined
+  * A RSE has skills, interest, and *time*
+  * Team as whole has time and skills to support
   * What is the goal?
   * How do you plan on approaching it?
   * What help do you need?